shyamsingh13/linear_regression/README.md

 # linear_regression
 Firstly dataset is uploaded in csv format so you can refer that to get short idea.
+IF not then will be providing some Idea about this dataset

-About the car_price dataset
+# About the car_price dataset
-IF not then will be providing some Idea about this dataset and the model how we build This model is basically data set that contains the information about cars. where we have made the
+This model is basically data set that contains the information about cars. where we have various x-factors in depth so that we predict the model precisely.

+# Aim of the model
+The main aim to get the price of car and on what factor the price will be dependent.
+So the target variable will be the Price of the car

+# About the model
+So basically we have use the Linear Regression Algorithm to Build the model.

+But before that we have analyse the data properly, done the proper EDA of the dataset.
+After that we have done the samplig in split of 80:20 Split for training and test the data.